ginnox/CanalNetworkDocs/index.md

 ## Online documentation (Under Development)

-This section is under devekiopment.
-New contents will be added frequently, so visit frequently.
+This online resource site is under continuous devekiopment and enhancement.
+New contents will be added frequently, and additions and enhancements are published often.
+Please make sure you always have the most uptodate reference to our products by directly accessing this resource site.

 Available guides and documentation: